Vatsal212005/NeuroQuantNet/README.md

 - If `torch.compile` triggers a Triton error, add `--no_compile` on training commands.
 - If `torch-scatter` or similar packages fail to build, proceed without them.
 The core pipeline in this repo does not require those compiled extensions.
 - PowerShell multiline commands use backticks.
-To avoid shell issues, prefer single line commands, as shown above.
+To avoid shell issues, prefer single line commands as shown above.

----

-## License

-This project is released under the MIT License.
-See `LICENSE` if included, or adapt to your preferred open source license.

 ---